New Experimentally Observable Gamma-ray Emissions from 241Am Nuclear Decay: Introduction

-These peaks were previously not resolvable due to the relatively low energy resolution of HPGe detectors compared to microcalorimeters.
 With a recently commissioned spectrometer, SOFIA (Spectrometer Optimized for Facility Integrated Applications), measurements of Pu and Am samples showed two previously unknown gamma peaks at 207.72 and 208.21~keV.
 SOFIA is a 256-pixel superconducting transition-edge sensor microcalorimeter array combined with high-bandwidth microwave frequency-division multiplexed readout, providing high efficiency and high count rate capability \cite{Croce2019_INMM}.
 These capabilities combined with improved analysis algorithms for co-adding pixel data allowed these peaks to be clearly resolved.

-In this work, SOFIA used the SLEDGEHAMMER (Spectrometer to Leverage Extensive Development of Gamma-ray TESs for Huge Arrays using Microwave Multiplexed Enabled Readout) detector array, developed by the University of Colorado as the first large microwave-multiplexed gamma microcalorimeter array~\cite{Croce2019_INMM}.
+In this work, SOFIA used the SLEDGEHAMMER (Spectrometer to Leverage Extensive Development of Gamma-ray TESs for Huge Arrays using Microwave Multiplexed Enabled Readout) detector array, the first large microwave-multiplexed gamma microcalorimeter array~\cite{Croce2019_INMM}.
 SLEDGEHAMMER was operated in multiple cryostats before it was installed in SOFIA and is well characterized.
+Typical spectral resolution with SOFIA is 73~eV FWHM at 208.0~keV.
+In a microcalorimeter, deposited energy is transduced first to a temperature change and then to an electrical signal.
+The energy resolution of individual microcalorimeters is set by power fluctuations between the pixel and the heat bath, a phenomenon that has more favorable fundamental limits than counting charge in a semiconductor such as HPGe \cite{Ullom2015}.

-Typical spectral resolution with SOFIA is 73~eV at 208.0~keV.
-For these spectra, 1.5~mm of Cd was used to attenuate the high intensity 59.9~keV ${}^{241}$Am transition.
-Spectral features show up at 207.7~keV and 208.2~keV in all plutonium spectra, yet become more prominent as the ratio of ${}^{241}$Am/${}^{241}$Pu increases.
-The features can be seen prominently in PIDIE-6 (reactor grade plutonium with a large percentage of ${}^{241}$Am) shown in Figure~\ref{fig:spectrum}.
+We acquired microcalorimeter spectra from five materials that contain various Pu isotopes and ${}^{241}$Am as well as from a sixth sample of nearly pure ${}^{241}$Am (details in Table~\ref{tab:pustandards}).
+In all spectra, 1.5~mm of Cd was placed between the source and microcalorimeter array in order to attenuate the high intensity 59.54~keV ${}^{241}$Am spectral feature.
+Spectral features show up at 207.7~keV and 208.2~keV in all plutonium spectra, and become more prominent as the ratio of ${}^{241}$Am/${}^{241}$Pu increases.
+The features can be clearly seen in PIDIE-6 (reactor grade plutonium with a large percentage of ${}^{241}$Am) shown in Figure~\ref{fig:spectrum}.